ElectricRCAircraftGuy/malloc-benchmarks/README.md

 Note that each time you run `make`, all of the benchmark results will be stored in a folder for your computer within the `results` dir.

-You can customize the runs be setting environment variables as you call `make`.
+You can customize the runs by setting environment variables as you call `make`.
 See the top of the `Makefile` for details.
 See the default values for `benchmark_nthreads` and `implem_list` in the `Makefile`.

 Examples:
 ```bash